maleadt/creduce_julia/README.md

-After a day or two on a system with 32 cores / 64 threads (debug builds are slow, and this failure involved a fair number of packages and around 10.000 lines of code to reduce), all of GPUCompiler.jl and CUDAnative.jl got reduced to the following:
+After a day or two on a system with 32 cores / 64 threads (debug builds are slow, and this failure involved a fair number of packages and around 10.000 lines of code to reduce), all of GPUCompiler.jl and CUDA.jl got reduced to the following:

 ```julia
 using CUDAnative